 Employment in the field of printing was highly regarded within the Deaf community into the twentieth century.
-At Deaf schools printing was associated with strong academic skills and the prominence of the Little Paper Family within the Deaf community conferred respect to those employed as printers.
-Across a period when social attitudes toward citizenship were strongly tied to one’s ability to labor, Deaf leaders frequently highlighted the capacities of Deaf people as workers.
-As a skilled trade, printing was well-paid and regular with opportunities in major cities around the country.
+At Deaf schools, printing was associated with strong academic skills and the prominence of the Little Paper Family within the Deaf community conferred respect to those employed as printers.
+During a period when social attitudes toward citizenship were strongly tied to one’s ability to labor, Deaf leaders frequently highlighted the capacities of Deaf people as workers.
+As a skilled trade, printing paid well and offered opportunties for steady employment in major cities around the country.
 Further, the achievements of the International Typographical Union in bargaining for workplace protections for its members promised a greater chance of fair treatment for Deaf printers.

 International Typographical Union (ITU):

-At The Washington Post the ITU maintained a contract for printers which put the union in control of the aspects of their employment, from hiring to dismissal.
+At The Washington Post, the ITU maintained a contract for printers which put the union in control of their employment, from hiring to dismissal.
 The ITU was powerful because papers like the Post required a regular cadre of printers to meet deadlines and demands.
-Over time the ITU had bargained for expansive protections and benefits for its workers.
+Over time, the ITU had bargained for expansive protections and benefits for its workers.
 Even in the later decades of the twentieth century, as technology and social developments changed the nature of newspaper printing, the protections of the ITU ensured continued employment of printers at the Post.

 Joining the ITU:

-For most aspiring printers entry to the ITU would begin with an apprenticeship of several years, during which they would acquire the necessary skills for work as a printer.
-Due to the emphasis on industrial training in most Deaf schools, many white Deaf men need not work as an apprentice.
-Instead, they could make an application at a union shop directly.
+For most aspiring printers, entry to the ITU would begin with an apprenticeship of several years, during which they would acquire the necessary skills for work as a printer.
+Due to the emphasis on industrial training in most Deaf schools, many white Deaf men did not need to work as an apprentice.
+Instead, they could apply at a union shop directly.